Maximum Likelihood Estimation in Data-Driven Modeling and Control: Impulse Response Estimation With the

-where $h_i$ are the true impulse response coefficients, $\hat{h}_i$ are the estimated coefficients, and $\bar{h}$ is the mean of the true coefficients.
+To quantitatively assess the performance of different algorithms, we quantify the model fitting by the metric $W$ (\ref{eq:W}) with impulse response estimates.
 The boxplots of model fitting for both examples are plotted in Figure~\ref{fig:3}.
-For comparison, the case with known past inputs is also plotted for example 2.
-The \textit{\newacro} and \textit{\newacro-TC} algorithms perform better than the \textit{LS} and \textit{LS-TC} algorithms when the truncation error is large or the past inputs are unknown.
-However, when both assumptions of the least squares are satisfied, the least-squares-based methods perform slightly better than the methods with the \newmodel.
-This is due to the fact that part of the data is used to estimate the initial condition in Algorithm~\ref{al:2}, whereas it is known for the least-squares method.
+For comparison, the case with known input history is also plotted for example 2.
+The \textit{\newacro} algorithm performs better than the \textit{LS} algorithm when the truncation error is large or the input history is unknown.
+In example 1, the \textit{LS} model fitting is similar for the noisy and noise-free cases, which indicates that the truncation error is the main source of error here.
+However, when both assumptions of the least squares are satisfied, \textit{LS} performs slightly better than \textit{\newacro}.
+This is due to the fact that part of the data is used to estimate the initial condition in Algorithm~\ref{al:2}, whereas it is known for the \textit{LS} algorithm.